jestjs/jest/README.md

 And some goodies:

 - **Speed**.
-Because most the dependencies are mocked and tests run in parallel, test execution is incredibly fast.
+Because most of the dependencies are mocked and tests run in parallel, test execution is incredibly fast.

 - **Using Jasmine**. jest deals with dependencies and test execution, but Jasmine actually runs the tests.